-- 1 In addition to the shares held directly by PSG Alpha Investments Proprietary Limited, the PSG Group Proprietary Limited (PSG Group) holds 3.3% shares through another group entity (2023: 3.3%) and has an indirect shareholding in ThembiSA Investco 2 Proprietary Limited. - 2 Brimstone Investment Corporation Limited sold its shareholding to ThembiSA Investco 2 Proprietary Limited, a wholly-owned subsidiary of ThembiSA Fund 1 Proprietary Limited, a verified black private equity fund (collectively referred to as "ThembiSA") on 2 October 2024.
+- In addition to the shares held directly by PSG Alpha Investments Proprietary Limited, the PSG Group Proprietary Limited (PSG Group) holds 3.3% shares through another group entity (2023: 3.3%) and has an indirect shareholding in ThembiSA Investco 2 Proprietary Limited. - Brimstone Investment Corporation Limited sold its shareholding to ThembiSA Investco 2 Proprietary Limited, a wholly-owned subsidiary of ThembiSA Fund 1 Proprietary Limited, a verified black private equity fund (collectively referred to as "ThembiSA") on 2 October 2024.
 ThembiSA was subject to the original B-BBEE Private Placement lock-in period as discussed below. - On 4 December 2017, the Company raised R200 million through a B-BBEE Private Placement, issuing 33 783 784 shares to individual black investors and 33 783 784 shares to Newshelf 1404 Proprietary Limited, a wholly-owned subsidiary of Brimstone Investment Corporation Limited (Brimstone).
 These shares were subject to a seven-year lock-in period which ended on 4 December 2024.
 Furthermore, as part of the acquisition of Milpark Education in 2018, Brimstone and the Group concluded a share swap agreement whereby Brimstone received 9 781 273 shares in the Company in exchange for a portion of its interest in Milpark Education, subject to a seven-year lock-in period (Share Swap Agreement).

-As noted above, on 2 October 2024, in accordance with the terms of the B-BBEE Private Placement and the Share Swap Agreement, the Company approved the transfer by Brimstone of the aforementioned 43 565 057 shares to ThembiSA, who was subject to the initial B-BBEE Private Placement lock-in period.
-Many of the individual black investors who were part of the B-BBEE Private Placement, became public shareholders, when the lock-in period ended in December 2024.
+As noted above, on 2 October 2024, in accordance with the terms of the B-BBEE Private Placement and the Share Swap Agreement, the Company approved the transfer by Brimstone of the aforementioned 43 565 057 shares to ThembiSA, who was subject to the initial B-BBEE Private Placement, because public shareholders, when the lock-in period ended in December 2024.

-PSG Group, the ThembiSA Women's Empowerment Trust and other minority shareholders, all of whom are black persons (apart from PSG Group), hold beneficial
+PSG Group, the ThembiSA Women's Empowerment Trust and other minority shareholders, all of whom are black persons (apart from PSG Group), hold beneficial interests in ThembiSA.